 It all started at our parents houses back in 1997 on a dodgy PC.
 We were fuelled by junk food and cheap Malaysian.
 In 2003 we started First Floor Publishing so we could have a home for all three of our magazines – Manual, Spoke and the now defunct Staple.

 Manual is now New Zealand’s leading skateboarding and snowboarding magazine, featuring national and international coverage of skateboarding, snowboarding, music and art, with an emphasis on quality photography, illustration and graphic design.

 If you want to contribute to Manual or have any questions (or insults), drop us a line here.

-Manual costs NZ$10 (plus postage) a copy and is published four times a year – March, June, September and December.
+Manual costs NZ$12.50 (plus postage) a copy and is published twice a year – May and November.
 Check the stockists’ page for where to buy it.
-It is also available to purchase in digital form from Zinio.

 White-knuckle rally driving skills and an ear for banging mix-tapes are not the only things that Johnny has to be proud of.
 Our resident designer has editorial credits around the world and some serious skill with a camera.
 Johnny builds strong relationships with the people he shoots, making it okay for him to yell abuse from the bottom of a rail, or maybe some helpful words of advice, “Cover shot!
 Money!” – anything to get the job done.

 Mathew Hunkin was raised in the suburban wilds of West Auckland by a pack of kindly big block engines.
 Unable to keep up with his siblings, he instead set off to draw his way out of the ghetto.
 Often described by his friends as smarter than he looks, Mat’s approach to both his written and visual work is to spiral interestingly around the point like a Ford Capri doing doughnuts in the dunes.